Sustainable fashion...it has become a hot topic.

-These are also sustainably made through carbon footprint standard using renewable energy and rainwater to minimise carbon and water footprint as much as possible.
+These are also sustainably made through Carbon Footprint Standard using renewable energy and rainwater to minimise carbon and water footprint as much as possible.

 We design and have them printed or embroidered in Melbourne.

-Cut & Sew styles like shogun unisex overcoat, we work with local manufacturers or make them in-house.
+Cut & Sew styles like Shogun Unisex Overcoat, we work with local manufacturers or make them in-house.

-First we create an initial pattern draft and sample at our Melbourne studio.
+We create an initial pattern draft and sample at our Melbourne studio.

 Sometimes this process is also done in-house.

-Following the updated patterns we remake the samples – to ensure the fit and make further changes (if necessary).
+Following the updated patterns, we remake the samples - to ensure the fit and make further changes (if necessary).

 We invite you to take this sustainable approach.

-You can repair if something breaks.
+Repair if something breaks.